JDVila/MockLesson/Variables.md

 lastName = "Vila";<br>
 age = 36;<br>
 <br>
 Easy enough, yes?
 However, Java is something called a <b>Strongly-Typed</b> language.
 This means that if you are going to put something in a box (or variable), you have to match the kind of box with the types of things that go into those boxes.
-In Java, there are simple boxes just for words/sentences, shorter or longer decimal numbers, whole numbers of different sizes, individual letters/characters, and whether something is true, or untrue (false).
+In Java, there are simple boxes just for whole numbers of different sizes, shorter or longer decimal numbers, individual letters/characters, and whether something is true, or untrue (false).

 <h2>Primitive Variables</h2>
 Java has eight "primitive," or non-object data types.
 All primitive means is that they are the most basic data types that Java allows you to work with.
 It is the actual value, and not a reference to the value (we'll learn more about the difference between those two in a later lesson).<br>